frovedis/frovedis/doc/manual/manual_python.md

 #### release()

 __Purpose__
 It can be used to release the in-memory model at frovedis server.

+For example,

+    svm.release()

+This will reset the after-fit populated attributes to None, along with releasing server side memory.

 __Return Value__
 It returns nothing.

+#### is_fitted()

+__Purpose__
+It can be used to confirm if the model is already fitted or not.
+In case, predict() is used before training the model, then it can prompt the user to train the model first.

+__Return Value__
+It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.

 ## SEE ALSO
 logistic_regression, dvector, crs_matrix

 # Matrix Factorization using ALS

 ## NAME